 Planning a wedding in 12 months is stressful and planning one in a short space of time is even harder but not impossible.
 You can still plan a memorable Nigerian wedding and a great reception party in a space of 3 months or less if you follow our checklist below that will help you keep you organized and on schedule.

 Some men just want to propose and get married in a few, short months.
 It’s like, why wait?
 Not everyone likes the idea of waiting long after a proposal, planning a wedding in 12 months or even in 6 months.
-Wedding planning is already overwhelming and stressful, not many people want to hold on to that stress and pack on nervousness and tension for that many months.
-Besides, some couples just want to get married like yesterday and want to plan a quick Nigerian wedding in 3 months or less.
+Wedding planning is overwhelming and stressful, not many people want to cut down the time of stress.
+Aside from that, some couples just want to get married right away by planning a quick Nigerian wedding in 3 months or less.

 Maybe one of the couples suddenly wants to relocate abroad and wants to seal the deal before heading off.
 Maybe they have just saved up enough for the wedding and don’t want to risk spending the cash if they fix the wedding date far in advance.
 No matter why you want to plan your wedding in 3 months or less, let’s give you a roadmap and that ensures you’ll not get over-stressed ofr overwhelmed while planning a wedding on short notice.

+First thing is to pick a date, preferably between now and the next 3 or 3 months.
 You need to fix this soonest, as wedding venues and vendors can only be booked with dates.
 Most Nigerian couples are forced to the wedding dates their churches or worship houses assign to them.
-So, you may not have a lot of decisions here.
+Therefore, you may not have a lot of decisions here.